NDCMS/lobster/README.md

 ### CClab tools

+Download version 4.2.0rc1 of the cctools from the [Notre Dame Cooperative Computing Lab](http://www3.nd.edu/~ccl/software/download.shtml) and install them with CVMFS (and, for chirp, globus authentication) enabled.

-See [instructions on github](https://github.com/cooperative-computing-lab/cctools) of the Notre Dame Cooperative Computing Lab to obtain versions of `parrot` and `work_queue`.
+See [instructions on github](https://github.com/cooperative-computing-lab/cctools) of the Cooperative Computing Lab to obtain current versions of `parrot` and `work_queue`.

 ### Setuptools